NetAid was an anti-poverty initiative, started as a joint venture

 looking for long-term engagement and commitment.
 If people could donate

 one day every month it would have quite an impact."
+After the concerts,

 A link to the NetAid site featured prominently on the

 UNDP web site home page for many months (screen